Marshall Clagett

-Marshall Clagett (January 23, 1916, Washington, D.C. – October 21, 2005, Princeton, New Jersey) was an American historian of science who specialized first in medieval science and later in Ancient Egyptian science.
-John E. Murdoch described him as "a distinguished medievalist" who was "the last member of a triumvirate [with Henry Guerlac and I. Bernard Cohen, who] … established the history of science as a recognized discipline within American universities."
+Marshall Clagett (January 23, 1916 – October 21, 2005) was an American historian of science who specialized first in medieval science and later in Ancient Egyptian science.
+John Murdoch described him as "a distinguished medievalist" who was "the last member of a triumvirate [with Henry Guerlac and I. Bernard Cohen, who] … established the history of science as a recognized discipline within American universities."

 Early life and education

 Clagett was born January 23, 1916 in Washington, D.C.
 Clagett began his undergraduate education in 1933 at the California Institute of Technology.
-In 1935 he transferred to George Washington University, completing his BA and MA in 1937.
-He then studied history at Columbia University with Lynn Thorndike, receiving his Ph.D. in 1941 with the thesis Giovanni Marliani and Late Medieval Physics.
-He had initially intended to study the fifteenth century scholar Gennadius Scholarius, but changed focus on his advisor's guidance.
+In 1935, he transferred to George Washington University, completing his BA and MA in 1937.
+He then studied history at Columbia University with Lynn Thorndike, receiving his PhD in 1941 with the thesis Giovanni Marliani and Late Medieval Physics.
+He had initially intended to study the 15th century scholar Gennadius Scholarius, but changed focus on his advisor's guidance.

 After obtaining his degree he entered the US Navy in 1941 as an ensign and after serving in the Pacific theater of World War II and in particular on Okinawa Island, he was discharged in 1946 with the rank of lieutenant commander.
 He won a Guggenheim Fellowship in 1946.